AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

-/** 5.Which vehicle types are most often involved in accidents resulting in death or serious injury? **/
+**5.Which vehicle types are most often involved in accidents resulting in death or serious injury?**

 WITH Agregate AS (SELECT